 Hat Yai is one of the travel destinations that are famous among Malaysians.
-When it comes to public holidays and school holidays, lots of people, including families and group travelers, will visit Hat Yai for its nice street food, its breathtaking scenery, and also for a unique shopping experience.
+When it comes to public holidays and school holidays, lots of people, including families and group travellers, will visit Hat Yai for its nice street food, its breathtaking scenery, and also for a unique shopping experience.
 From massive statues and beautiful architectures to idyllic lakes and bustling markets, there is just so much to see and do in Hat Yai that will surely satisfy the travel-enthusiast in you.

 Since we had just finished our final semester, my friends and I were planning to travel to Hat Yai as our pre-graduation trip.
 We wanted to have the best final memories of our student life together!
-Before we went, we searched around for information and found out that taking a bus from Kuala Lumpur to Hat Yai is the more cost saving option compared to taking a flight, especially for those like us who plan the trip at the very last minute.
+Before we went, we searched around for information and found out that taking a bus from Kuala Lumpur to Hat Yai is the more cost-saving option compared to taking a flight, especially for those like us who plan the trip at the very last minute.
 Therefore, we came to an agreement to take a bus to Hat Yai.

 Purchase Kuala Lumpur to Hat Yai Bus Ticket Online